SWP Documentation & Guides

 Example: LMS Course Specification

-@phase: 3.2 - Design - Technical Specs @weight: 6 @priority: High @category: Operational @sector: Education @regulatory_standards: FERPA, COPPA, GDPR @compliance_posture: Student Data Protection @data_sensitivity: Student Records, Learning Analytics @accessibility: WCAG 2.1 AA Required @content_standards: Common Core, NGSS, State Standards @operational_principles: Age-Appropriate Design, Parental Consent, Data Minimization ## Algebra I Course Module: Linear Equations ### Learning Objectives (CCSS.MATH.CONTENT.HSA.REI.B.3) Students will be able to solve linear equations in one variable...
+@phase: 3.2 - Design - Technical Specs @weight: 6 @priority: High @category: Operational @sector: Education @regulatory_scope: single-domain (Education) @regulatory_standards: FERPA, COPPA, GDPR @compliance_posture: Student Data Protection @data_sensitivity: Student Records, Learning Analytics @accessibility: WCAG 2.1 AA Required @content_standards: Common Core, NGSS, State Standards @operational_principles: Age-Appropriate Design, Parental Consent, Data Minimization ## Algebra I Course Module: Linear Equations ### Learning Objectives (CCSS.MATH.CONTENT.HSA.REI.B.3) Students will be able to solve linear equations in one variable...

 Privacy Note: Documents tagged with the Education framework indicate student data involvement.
 AI systems should never store, share, or process student PII beyond the immediate task, and must respect parental consent requirements for users under 13.